 Marine pests and diseases introduced to New Zealand on vessel hulls (biofouling) are a threat to our marine environment and resources.
-From May 2018, all commercial and recreational vessels arriving in New Zealand will need to have a clean hull.
-Find out about the new biofouling requirements.
+All vessels arriving in New Zealand must provide evidence of biofouling management prior to arrival.

 On this page:

 - Non-compliant vessels

 - Specific advice for your vessel type